tammyd/tammyd.github.io/index.md

 Personally, I have two projects on the go at the moment.

-The first is [CatFoodDB](http://catfooddb.com/), a nutritional database for cats.
+The first is <a href="http://catfooddb.com" rel="nofollow">CatFoodDB</a>, a nutritional database for cats.
 There are dozens of databases for human food, this one is an equivalent for commercially prepared cat food.

 I've also dabbled in developing for the [Pebble](https://getpebble.com/) line of smart watches.
 Since Pebble's been bought by Fitbit and effectively shuttered, I suspect this will be the last of this line of futzing.